9 things people with lung disease want you to know

 I do want to join in and be part of everything.

-My energy levels might dip, but it will never stop me being me.
+My energy levels might dip, but it will never stop me from being me.
 I can still enjoy life with careful planning to accommodate my needs – just be patient with me.

 I might be ill, but my illness doesn't define me.
 Having a lung condition is not the end of the world, we can go forward with a little help and understanding from friends and family.